The Concert in Central Park: Planning and rehearsals

 The musical arrangements for the concert were written by Paul Simon and David Matthews.
-Some songs differed significantly from their original versions; for example, "Me and Julio Down by the Schoolyard" featured more prominent Latin elements and included a salsa break, while the folk rock "Kodachrome" was set as a harder rock song and played together with the Chuck Berry classic "Maybellene" as a medley.
+Some songs differed significantly from their original versions; for example, "Me and Julio Down by the Schoolyard" featured more prominent Latin elements and included a salsa break, while the folk rock "Kodachrome" was set as a harder rock song and played together with the Chuck Berry single "Maybellene" as a medley.

 Garfunkel had difficulties in the rehearsals.
 Both men easily recalled their songs from the 1960s, but Garfunkel had to learn the harmonies and arrangements for Simon's solo songs, as modified for the reunion concert.
 He was also uncomfortable that Simon had rewritten some of the lyrics for their old songs.
-Despite the need to adapt to Simon and his style, Garfunkel enjoyed some of the songs, and was glad to perform a duet version of Simon's "American Tune".
+Despite the need to adapt to Simon and his style, Garfunkel enjoyed some of the songs, and was glad to perform Simon's "American Tune".

 News reports and the Michael Doret-designed posters of the Central Park show named the musicians individually and did not bill them as "Simon & Garfunkel"; that the two singers would perform together on stage in a reunion was not officially announced until only a week before the concert when it was published in New York newspapers.
 The two stated in interviews that further collaboration was not planned.

 Concert

 The concert took place on Saturday, September 19, 1981, on the Great Lawn, the central open space of Central Park.
 The first spectators, many carrying chairs or picnic blankets, arrived at daybreak to secure a good spot.
 The Parks Department originally expected about 300,000 attendees.
 Although rain fell throughout the day and continued until the start of the concert, an estimated 500,000 audience members made this the seventh-largest concert attendance in United States history.

 The stage backdrop depicted an urban rooftop with water tank and air outlet, symbolic of New York's skyline.
 At twilight, the backing band went onstage, followed by New York's mayor, Ed Koch, who announced, "Ladies and gentlemen, Simon and Garfunkel!"
-The duo entered through a side stage door, took center stage amid audience applause, looked at each other and shook hands, and began the concert with their 1968 hit "Mrs. Robinson".
+The duo entered through a side stage door, took center stage amid audience applause, shook hands, and began the concert with their 1968 hit "Mrs. Robinson".

 After the second song, "Homeward Bound", Simon delivered a short speech which began, "Well, it's great to do a neighborhood concert."
 He then thanked the police, the fire department, the park administration and finally Ed Koch.
-The audience booed at the mention of Koch but applauded as Simon continued by tongue-in-cheek thanking "the guys who are selling loose joints [for] giving the city half of their income tonight".
+Some of the audience booed at the mention of Koch but applauded as Simon continued by tongue-in-cheek thanking "the guys who are selling loose joints [for] giving the city half of their income tonight."